To address recent concerns about crime in Hightstown, Police Director James Le Tellier provided Patch with Uniform Crime Reports from July and August.

 “As I reported in the past, the increase publication of criminal activity may lead some to feel there has been an increase in crime,” Le Tellier said in an email.
 “However, the attached reports prove otherwise.”

-Le Tellier addressed similar concerns in a letter to Patch readers in July.
+Le Tellier addressed similar concerns in a to Patch readers in July.
 In the letter, Le Tellier states the perceived increase in crime comes from his policy of increasing press releases to keep readers informed and educated.

 According to the crime reports, Hightstown has seen a decline in crime rates this year.